Automate AWS Infrastructure with Boto 3: AWS Health Checks

 Part 2 - How to write a Python script to automate AWS health checks

-You can then use this client to perform any of the methods listed in the ECS service section of the Boto 3 documentation.
-The documentation is super helpful in listing all of the resources you can use, their various methods, and how exactly to configure these methods.
+You can then use this client to perform any of the methods listed in the ECS service section of the Boto3 documentation.
+The documentation is super helpful in listing all of the resources you can use, their various methods and how exactly to configure them.
 Feel free to explore!

 There are different ways to do this, but this is what I find easiest.

 Oops!
 Looks like some of our services are empty.
-This means we need to add a statement so that if this is the case, the script still runs without any errors.
+We may see an error output such as this: “An error occurred (InvalidParameterException) when calling the DescribeServices operation: Services cannot be empty.”
+This means we need to add a statement so that the script still runs without any errors if this is the case.

 Problem fixed!